marade/PLAP/README.md

 	Allele 1	75%
 	Allele 2	20%
 	Allele 3	 5%

-== Citations ==
+### Citations

-PLAP is currently unpublished, but we are submitting a paper soon, so for now please cite this way:
+PLAP is currently unpublished, but a manuscript has been submitted, so for now please cite this way:

-Deep sequencing of amplicons for characterization of E. coli clono-biome diversity in fecal and urinary samples
-Shevchenko, Radey, Tchesnokova, Sokurenko 2018
+	Deep sequencing of amplicons for characterization of E. coli clono-biome diversity in fecal and urinary samples Shevchenko, Radey, Tchesnokova, Sokurenko 2018